Rokhlin dimension and C*-dynamics: Permanence of -stability

 It is easy to construct a unital homomorphism $\pi:M_n \to M(\D_n^{(k)})$, and it is readily seen that $\theta(x)(\vec{t}) = h(\vec{t})\cdot \theta(x)(\vec{t})$ satisfies the desired properties. \end{proof}

 The following is a simple modification of Lemma 2.4 from \cite{hirshberg-winter}.
-While this lemma can be generalized to actions of non-discrete groups in a straightfoward way (as in the said lemma), we state it here just for actions of discrete groups to avoid notation which we do not need in this paper.
-We denote $\A_{\infty} = \ell^{\infty}(\N,\A)/c_0(\N,\A)$, with $\A$ embedded as the subalgebra of constant sequences in $\A_{\infty}$.
-We use a similar idea to one which was used in Proposition 2.2 from \cite{toms-winter-ash}.
+While that lemma can be generalized to actions of non-discrete groups in a straightforward way (as was done in \cite{hirshberg-winter}), we state it here just for actions of discrete groups to avoid notation which we do not need in this paper.
+It should be pointed out that our argument is essentially the same as that of \cite[Theorem~4.9]{MatSat:strongly-outerII}.
+We reproduce the full proof here for the convenience of the reader.